rabbitmq/rabbitmq-website/versioned_docs/version-3.13/quorum-queues/index.md

-In addition to controlling quorum queue replica membership by using the initial target size and [explicit replica management](#replica-management), nodes can be configured to automatically try to grow the quorum queue replica membership to a configured target group size by enabling the continuous membership reconciliation feature.
+In addition to controlling quorum queue replica membership by using the initial target size and [explicit replica management](#replica-management), nodes can be configured to automatically try to grow the quorum queue replica membership to a configured target replica number (group size) by enabling the continuous membership reconciliation feature.

 When enbable, every quorum queue leader replica will periodically check its current membership group size (the number of replicas online), and compare it with the target value.